lensfun/lensfun/tools/calibration_webserver/calibration.rst

 to derive allowed focal lengths from the lens name.
 Ordering of parts in the lens name is completely unimportant for matching.
 As are single punctuation characters.
-You may even add things (e.g. ``10-18`` into ``10-18mm``) but be conservative here.  *Never* drop something from what exiv2 says; this would thwart matching.
+You may even add things (e.g. ``10-18`` into ``10-18mm``) but be conservative here.  *Never* drop something from what exiv2 says (except for punctuation); this would thwart matching.

 In case of compact cameras, you also have to create an entry for the camera.
 Copy the latest existing ``<camera>`` entry in the file and edit it.